vignywang/MTLDesc/README.md

 Local features detection and description; local descriptors.

-Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022) and AWDesc.
+Implementation of "MTLDesc: Looking Wider to Describe Better " (AAAI 2022).

 To do：
-- [x] Evaluation code for MTLDesc
+- [x] Evaluation code for MTLDesc.
-- [x] Trained model and Training dataset
+- [x] Trained model and Training dataset.
-- [ ] Training code (After the paper is published.)
+- [x] Training code.
-- [ ] A new more efficient version (AWDesc).
+- [x] A more efficient version at https://github.com/vignywang/AWDesc.

 # Requirement
 ```